beckoningstranger/pp2-mines/README.md

 * My daughter for being interested in this project and learning how to play the game.

-* My wife, for proofreading my work.
+* My wife for proofreading my work.

 [Back to top](<#contents>)